bvsk35/Human-Activity-Recognition/utilities/README.md

 `create_db.ps:` Creates database from converted OpenPose output files (should now be in .txt format) for use with RNN for Human Activity Recognition - 2D Pose Input

-`Gen_Data_For_Testing:` If you want to test the neural network for a random video then paste all the OpenPose (.json) files in a folder and give path to the folder and run this file.
-It will create .txt file and this can be used for testing the neural network.
+`Gen_Data_For_Testing:` If you want to test the neural network for a random video then paste all the OpenPose (.json) files in a folder and give path to that folder and run this .py file.
+It will create .txt file on which we can test the predictions of the trained neural network.